 Why a minimal design?

-The website design follows a minimalistic approach, inspired on some very nice websites out there (I really appreciate design and typography).
-So why a minimal design?
-In a visually striking polluted world, a minimalistic layout recovers the beauty of simplicity and sophistication.
-The aesthetics of modern design is clean and focuses on the contents' essential, reducing the (usually complex) subject to its fundamental features, and nothing more...
+In a visually striking and polluted world, a minimalistic layout recovers the beauty of simplicity and sophistication.
+The aesthetics of modern design is clean and focuses on the contents' essential, reducing the subject to its fundamental features, and nothing more...